 While both contain a lot of similarities, such as providing a non-fragrance cream that is inexpensive to treat skin conditions, they both have a fundamental difference.
-Cereave has added SPF in their products as well as Ceramides, while Cetaphil does not.
+Cereave has added Ceramides, while Cetaphil does not.

 Ceramides are essential to keeping the skin moisturized, looking young, and preventing wrinkles because it helps restore the skins protective barrier.
 Cetaphil does not contain any of those types of ingredients in its formula.